Amadran/Function-Plotter/README.md

 - As a user, I want to be able to output the list of functions in the workspace
-- As a user, I want to be able to calculate the output of a function with a particular input
+- As a user, I want to be able to calculate the output of a function in the workspace with a particular input
+- As a user, I want to be able to save a workspace to a file
+- As a user, I want to be able to load a workspace back up from a file